 Leaders set the example for their teams by arriving at work each day eager for the challenges and opportunities ahead.
 They work one-on-one with employees to develop career paths and provide the necessary support for people to be successful with their goals.

-Respected managers also stay one step ahead of the curve with business developments.
+Respected managers also stay one step ahead of the curve with leadership skills and business developments.
 For instance, they closely monitor regulatory compliance trends and keep their teams updated on emerging issues.
 They also explain how staff members’ work ties into the firm’s goals and priorities so they feel connected to the company’s long-term success.

 The best leaders also know they can’t handle all of the group’s key projects themselves.
 They delegate authority to employees, giving them the power to do what’s needed to accomplish their assigned tasks without being micromanaged.